avoidwork/haro/README.md

 [![build status](https://secure.travis-ci.org/avoidwork/haro.svg)](http://travis-ci.org/avoidwork/haro)

-Haro is a modern immutable DataStore built with ES6 features, which can be wired to an API for a complete feedback loop.
+Haro is a modern immutable DataStore built with ES6 features.
+It is un-opinionated, and offers a plug'n'play solution to modeling, searching, & managing data on the client, or server
-It is un-opinionated, and offers a plug'n'play solution to modeling, searching, & managing data on the client, or server (in RAM).
+(in RAM).
 It is a [partially persistent data structure](https://en.wikipedia.org/wiki/Persistent_data_structure), by maintaining version sets of records in `versions` ([MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control)).

-Synchronous commands return an `Array` instantly, while asynchronous commands return  `Promises` which will resolve or reject in the future.
-This allows you to build complex applications without worrying about managing async code.
+All methods are synchronous.

 Haro indexes have the following structure `Map (field/property) > Map (value) > Set (PKs)` which allow for quick & easy searching, as well as inspection.
 Indexes can be managed independently of `del()` & `set()` operations, for example you